pletfix/docs/en/lifecycle.md

 ### Controller

-The controller action, which called by the HTTP Router, will be handle the request and generated a HTTP response:
+The controller, which is called by the HTTP Router, will handle the request and generate a HTTP response:

     /**
      * Show the index page.